Estimating Reeb chords using microlocal sheaf theory: Introduction

-However, even though conjecturally augmentations are sheaves, it doesn't seem clear how the homomorphisms of sheaves should correspond to Reeb chords geometrically.
-The main purpose of this paper is to set up the correspondence and estimate the number of Reeb chords using microlocal sheaf theory.
+However, even though augmentations are sheaves, the isomorphisms are typically not explicit, and therefore it is nontrivial to identify homomorphisms of sheaves with Reeb chords geometrically.
+The main purpose of this paper is to give some understanding on the correspondence and estimate the number of Reeb chords using microlocal sheaf theory.